streamlit/docs/content/kb/tutorials/databases/bigquery.md

     st.write("✍️ " + row['word'])
 ```

 See `st.cache_data` above?
 Without it, Streamlit would run the query every time the app reruns (e.g. on a widget interaction).
 With `st.cache_data`, it only runs when the query changes or after 10 minutes (that's what `ttl` is for).
 Watch out: If your database updates more frequently, you should adapt `ttl` or remove caching so viewers always see the latest data.
-Read more about caching [here](/library/advanced-features/caching).
+Learn more in [Caching](/library/advanced-features/caching).

 Alternatively, you can use pandas to read from BigQuery right into a dataframe!
 Follow all the above steps, install the [pandas-gbq](https://pandas-gbq.readthedocs.io/en/latest/index.html) library (don't forget to add it to `requirements.txt`!), and call `pandas.read_gbq(query, credentials=credentials)`.
 More info [in the pandas docs](https://pandas.pydata.org/docs/reference/api/pandas.read_gbq.html).